Italian study time calculator

 In today’s world, learning a second language almost feels like a must.

-And we can all agree: learning a foreign language is always a good idea, whether you do it for personal reasons, for easier travelling or to upgrade your professional profile.
+And we can all agree: learning a foreign language is always a good idea, whether you do it for personal reasons, for easier traveling or to upgrade your professional profile.

 One of the first and most important aspects of learning any language is motivation.